 8. Combine the three pillars into one churning wave movement.

 - Once you begin to gain control over all three pillars, it will be quite easy to combine them to create the wave-like movement.

 - It’s important to perform equal amounts of the wave movement on both sides to equalize the polarity of the energy.
 So, for instance, if you do 7 waves to the left, also do 7 waves to the right.

 9. At the end of the equalized wave movement, you can add a few rounds - usually three - of the middle pillar 'pump' movement before releasing the practice.

 - You do this by performing the middle pillar and releasing the middle pillar.

-- It’s almost the same as ‘pumping’ the stomach as we did with the uddiyana bandha – but this time only with the muscles of the middle pillar.
-The stomach maintains actively engaged at all times (see image 1), which differs from a flabby stomach from releasing the muscular tension.
+- It’s almost the same as ‘pumping’ the stomach as we did with the uddiyana bandha.
+This time only with the muscles of the middle pillar.
+The stomach remains actively engaged at all times (see image 1), which differs from a flabby stomach from releasing the muscular tension.

-- If you really want the feel a strong sensation of the energy shooting up your spine, hold the last performance of the middle pillar, pushed out, at the end for as long as you possible can.
-Try and go beyond your comfort zone a little by holding it a second or two longer than what you normally are able to do.
+- If you really want to feel a strong sensation of the energy shooting up your spine, hold the last performance of the middle pillar.
+Push it out at the end for as long as you possibly can.
+Go beyond your comfort zone by holding it a second or two longer than you are normally able to.

 Keep in mind that mastering Nauli Kriya takes time and effort.
-If you expect to master Nauli on your first attempt, you might get disappointed.
-On average, most people find that it takes about a month of steady practice to accomplish.
+If you expect to master it on your first attempt, you will be disappointed.
+On average, most people find that it takes about a month of steady practice to accomplish